 An employer can ask you to do any and everything.
 However, you're not obligated to do anything.
 Hence, you can voluntarily pay back the wages, if you want.
 If you do not pay back the wages voluntarily, they would have to sue you in court and get a judgment.

 I've already filed for small claims, but the courts are currently closed.
 I need to know what I can do to protect myself financially and what I can do to get the current roommate to leave as I am still obligated by contract to cover their part of the rent.

 You are in a sticking situation.
 If you both are on the lease as co-tenants, only the Landlord can evict non-paying renter.
 PLUS: Depending on city/county you're rental is located, there are newly-placed holds on all eviction proceedings, for at least 60 to 90 days, due to Corona V....Read more »

 Hi, before signing a contract with this tenant, she asked if the contract could be till mid March.
 I said no, I can only do till end of April.
 So she agreed and signed the contract.
 She gave me a 10 day notice that she’s leaving, I told her that’s not okay and that she either finds someone to...
 Read more »

 Assuming no other "Issues," in your situation, a tenant must pay rent when called for in the lease.
 If the tenant fails to pay, then you must serve a "Three-Day Notice to Pay or Quit."
 If she pays, life is good.
-If she does not, you have to file with the court and serve her with an Unlawful...Read more »
+If she does not, you have to file with the court and serve her...Read more »

 2 bathrooms 95% complete (punchlist, barn doors and faucets left).
 Materials were not in yet (this was the 2nd or 3rd time we were waiting on her), but temps were installed.
 Left job for 2 weeks due to previously scheduled out-of-town job.
 Client fired us and refuses to pay for the 2nd bathroom or...
 Read more »